-We welcome, support, and celebrate unique ways of thinking.
-We believe innovation demands diversity of thought, and Ameresco has done well by welcoming and celebrating employees from diverse backgrounds.
-We are proud to be an equal opportunity workplace and an Affirmative Action employer.
+We welcome, support, and celebrate many ways of thinking.
+We believe innovation demands variety of thought, and Ameresco has done well by welcoming and celebrating employees from a wide range of backgrounds.
+We are proud to be an employer that believes in equal opportunity for everyone.